run2bizdocs/docs/pt-br/docs/4biz-helium/get-started/installation-and-upgrade/perform-installation/deploy-4biz.md

 # Realizando o deploy do 4biz

-Faça o download do pacote WAR do 4biz e do Neuro no portal do parceiro.
+Faça o download do pacote WAR do 4biz e do Builder no portal do parceiro.
 Envie para o servidor utilizando scp para pasta /tmp.
 A instalação do 4biz consiste nos seguintes passsos:

 1. Fazer o deploy do pacote 4biz Workflow
 2. Fazer o deploy do pacote Builder